-More individuals are substituting electronic cigarettes, often known as vaping, for regular cigarettes.
+More individuals are substituting regular cigarettes with electronic cigarettes, often known as vaping.
 One of the key reasons for this shift is that vaping may help people quit smoking.
 Inhaling a vapor formed when a liquid or other substance is vaporized in an e-cigarette is how vaping works.

 So, what are the effects of vaping on your dental health?

 Although it does not stain or yellow your teeth as much as smoking does, it still causes stains over time and has other negative consequences for your dental health.
 In this article, you'll find out more about the most significant concerns regarding vaping and oral health, including:

 - What are the vaping ingredients and are they hazardous for your teeth?

 - Does vaping, juuling, and e-cigarette smoking stain your teeth?

 - What are the best teeth whitening methods if you already have yellow teeth from vaping and e-cigarettes?